salmin609/salmin609.github.io/_pages/DynamicImposter.md

     "

 Explain3:
-  - excerpt: "I utilized compute shader to calculate those, and return which camera index that the object should use."
+  - excerpt: "I utilized compute shader to calculate those, and return which camera index that the object should use.\n\n For the angle compute, we can get with dot product, since result of dot product contains cosine angle value, we can get angle by using arc cosine function.\n\n
+  "
 term:
   - excerpt: ""
 ---